None. Nearly anyone can volunteer. However, please let us know if you have particular skills or experience that may be helpful.

 No. If you have such coverage, indicate your medical insurance company information on your application.
 Should you experience a personal medical emergency, we can provide that information to your emergency contact or to medical personnel.

 Yes, depending on a number of factors.
 Please contact us, and we will be happy to discuss the possibilities.

 Volunteers represent the Creation Museum, Ark Encounter and Answers in Genesis (AiG), and are expected to comply with the same dress standards as Creation Museum, Ark Encounter and AiG staff.
 Here are a few general appearance guidelines:

 Volunteers may also be required to comply with basic safety or health standards.

-Immediate benefits for active volunteers include:
+Benefits for active volunteers while serving include: